data-mechanics/course-2016-fal-proj/ggelinas/README.md

 * Blue: Optimal Hospitals

 ##Results
-In our hypothesis, we assumed in finding a negative correlation with the average property value and the number of crimes in each district.
+In our hypothesis, we predicted that we would find a negative correlation between the average property value and the number of crimes in each district.
 The results displayed a moderate to weak correlation between those two variables in addition to a high p-value.
 The weak correlation may be a result of not having enough crime data as the sample was only taken from August 2015 through